 Their Stamus Networks deployment consists of:

-- 1x Scirius Security Platform, integrated with an existing external Elastic store cluster
+- 1x Stamus Security Platform, integrated with an existing external Elastic store cluster

-- 4x Stamus Networks Probes (some Stamus hardware and others virtual)
+- 4x Stamus Network Probes (some Stamus hardware and others virtual)

 - Threat intelligence from Proofpoint ETPro, Scirius Threat Radar, and custom rules